Paula Taylor: The Amazing Race Asia 2

 Taylor also participated in The Amazing Race Asia 2 with her childhood friend Natasha Monks.
-At the 9th leg they came in last but it was a non-elimination leg.
+At the 9th leg they came in last, but it was a non-elimination leg.
 In Leg 10, however, which was in Hungary, they came last for the second time, leading them to be the 6th eliminated pair.
 They finished 5th in the race.

 On the Amazing Race Asia 3, she appeared alongside host Allan Wu as the local greeter at the Pit Stop of the first leg.

 Present

 Taylor made her Hollywood debut starring opposite William Hurt and Cary Elwes in the 2011 film Hellgate.
 Due to her exposure in the Amazing Race Asia, her face and name have become familiar in several Southeast Asian countries.
 In 2009 she landed the starring role in a film starring Filipino comedian Vic Sotto in Love On Line where she plays a version of herself.
 She was also a guest host on Eat Bulaga! in which Sotto is a regular.
 She appears on the Philippine TV Sunday variety show SOP.
-She currently resides in Hong Kong and London and is mainly focusing on raising her children but she still travels around Asia for commercials and television guest appearances.
+She currently resides in Hong Kong and London and is focusing on raising her children, but she still travels around Asia for commercials and television guest appearances.

-Personal life

-Taylor married Anglo-Chinese businessman Edward Buttery in 2010.
-They have three children.
+After divorcing her husband, she brought her three children back to live in Thailand and took on acting work again in 10 years, starring the role of Stella, a Thai American single mom, in Taklee Genesis, the first Thai-Warner Bros. joint venture sci-fi film, directed by Chookiat Sakveerakul.